|Comunitat Valenciana . Spain|

 has been planned and construction was launched along the southern section,

-but were later suspended due to financial problems.
-The line will run
+but was suspended in 2011 due to financial problems.
+Eventually, the line

-from Orriols in the north to the Science City and Natzaret in the south.
+will run from Orriols in the north to the Science City and Natzaret in

-Coming from Orriols in the north (Ciutat de Valencia stadium, L6) it will
+the south.
+Coming from Orriols in the north (Ciutat de Valencia stadium,

 de Fusta.
 There will be underground stops in the old city centre